Azure/azure-docs-sdk-java/docs-ref-conceptual/spring-framework/configure-spring-boot-starter-java-app-with-azure-active-directory.md

 1. Navigate to the *src/main/resources* folder in your project and open the *application.properties* file in a text editor.

-1. Add the key for your storage account; for example:
+1. Add the key for your storage account using the values from earlier; for example:

    ```yaml
    # Specifies your Active Directory Application ID: